rajpatel214/Ecommerce-Data-Analysis/README.md

 - **Date functions** (`STR_TO_DATE()`, `MONTHNAME()`) for **time-based analysis**.
 - **Conditional statements** (`CASE WHEN`) for **categorization and filtering**.

-## Usage
-Run the SQL queries on your ecommerce dataset to extract meaningful insights and improve **business decision-making**.

 ## Conclusion
 This SQL-based ecommerce data analysis provides valuable insights into **customer behavior, shipping trends, profitability, and sales performance**.
 By leveraging **CTEs, window functions, and aggregations**, businesses can make **data-driven decisions** to enhance **efficiency and revenue**.

----
-Let me know if you need further refinements! 🚀